School Bus Driver

 School boards don't like to spend money if they don't have to.
 One of the first things to go out of a budget is transportation funds.

-Asked by Donna the lama about 6 years ago
+Asked by YOUNG MAN over 6 years ago